 Coordination of care

-Due to multiorgan involvement and associated complications seen in NF-1, a care team that includes pediatricians, oncologists, ophthalmologists, orthopedists, neurologists, neurosurgeons, pediatricians, physiatrists, psychologists and psychiatrists, therapists, and surgical specialists can provide valuable multidisciplinary clinical management.
+Due to multiorgan involvement and associated complications seen in NF-1, a care team that includes genetic counselors, oncologists, ophthalmologists, orthopedists, neurologists, neurosurgeons, pediatricians, physiatrists, psychologists and psychiatrists, therapists, and surgical specialists can provide valuable multidisciplinary clinical management.
 If a NF-1 specialty clinic is available within reasonable distance of the family’s home, consideration of utilizing that clinic, perhaps in coordination with more nearby specialists should be considered.

 Patient & family education